-Almost constantly since its foundation in 1932, Saudi Arabia has been involved in Yemen politically, and sometimes militarily – often with negative consequences for Yemen.
+Almost constantly since its foundation in 1932, Saudi Arabia has been involved in Yemen politically and sometimes militarily – often with negative consequences for Yemen.
 The article below looks at the history of this relationship.
-Click on these links to jump to different sections of the article:
+Click on the links to jump to different sections of the article:

 By Brian Whitaker

 Yemen has long been the odd man out in the Arabian peninsula: poor, populous and republican in a region dominated by extraordinarily wealthy but less populated monarchies.
 Even without the presence of al-Qaeda, it has generally been viewed warily by its neighbours.

 Relations with Saudi Arabia have always been a central feature of Yemeni foreign policy, not merely because the kingdom is the dominant state in the peninsula and Yemen’s most important neighbour, but also because the Saudis’ perception of their security needs is that they should seek to influence Yemen as much as possible in order to prevent it from becoming a threat.

 According to this view, Saudi interests are best served by keeping Yemen “on the wobble” (as one western diplomat put it) – though not so wobbly that regional stability is jeopardised.
 Before the unification of north and south Yemen in 1990, this amounted to ensuring that both parts of the country focused their attentions on each other rather than on their non-Yemeni neighbours.